Immune Report Card®: New Test Matches Patients With Immunotherapies Likely to Work Best

 “Immune Report Card can help oncologists make those first-, second- and third-line choices.”

-Immune Report Card is not covered by insurance at the present time, but thanks to generous donations to the Roswell Park Alliance Foundation, funds have been set aside to cover the cost of testing for 645 Roswell Park patients.
-To date, doctors have ordered Immune Report Card for more than 350 patients they determined might benefit from identifying precision-medicine treatment options.
+Immune Report Card is not covered by insurance at the present time, but thanks to generous donations to the Roswell Park Alliance Foundation, funds have covered the cost of testing for 709 Roswell Park patients whose doctors determined might benefit from identifying precision-medicine treatment options.